COVID tests in short supply as Dane County pharmacies grapple with skyrocketing demand

 Lines stretching 50 to 60 vehicles.
 Wait times topping two hours.
 Empty shelves normally stocked with at-home coronavirus test kits.
 Cold symptoms that could be COVID-19, but no easy way to know for sure.

-Madison pharmacies and retailers say they have not only run out of at-home coronavirus test kits, they can barely keep up with the skyrocketing demand for in-person tests.
+Madison pharmacies and retailers say not only have they run out of at-home coronavirus test kits, they can barely keep up with the skyrocketing demand for in-person tests.
 If an appointment is needed for a test, medical institutions are scheduling out weeks in advance.

 It is unclear whether high test demand is set to be a short-lived circumstance or go on for some time, but Public Health Madison and Dane County spokesperson Morgan Finke said “we are working with partners to explore options” in response to a request for comment Tuesday about resuming testing operations at the Alliant Energy Center.